MrZ626/shasavistic-chord-diagram-editor/readme.md

 `Delete`: delete current chord

 `Mouse Wheel Up/Down`: scroll the view
 Hold `Shift` to scroll horizontally
+Or use mouse drag to scroll

 ### Copy & Paste